-As discussed below, the Exchange believes that the Program data supports the conclusion that it provides valuable price improvement, more than \$4 million since inception, to retail investors that they may not otherwise receive and that it is therefore appropriate to make the pilot Program permanent.
+As discussed below, the Exchange believes that the Program does not harm retail investors.
+In fact, so far it has provided price improvement of more than \$4 million since inception to retail investors that they may not otherwise have received.
+As a result, the Exchange believes that it is therefore appropriate to make the pilot Program permanent.